1. Introduction to PCI and PCI Microbiol

 4. The evaluation and recommendation process

-- If you eventually decide to reject the article, the reviews and decision will be sent to the authors but will not be published or publicly released by PCI Microbiol.
+- If, after one or several rounds of review, the recommender eventually decides to reject the article, your review(s) will NOT be published or publicly released by PCI Microbiol.
 They will be safely stored in our database, to which only the Managing Board has access.